bweew/site/content/post/tim.md

 ![key2](https://i.imgur.com/vcRMOmP.jpg)

-the keyboard fits in my pocket
+	"the keyboard fits in my pocket"

+oh, i also use ibis-paint to combine photos and add text.

 ![key3](https://i.imgur.com/4BX0bBw.jpg)
+so its all just markdown